Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 ```

 The next two members specify the shader module containing the code, and the
-function to invoke.
+function to invoke, known as the *entrypoint*.
 That means that it's possible to combine multiple fragment
 shaders into a single shader module and use different entry points to
 differentiate between their behaviors.
 In this case we'll stick to the standard
 `main`, however.